cnrstvns/python-electron-boilerplate/readme.md

 ![Boilerplate](https://i.imgur.com/T7CyAk4.png)

 ## Running
-Run app.py in the backend, and then start electron in the root frontend directory.
+Run app.py in the backend, and then start electron in the frontend directory.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.